awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 **To install the Nvidia GPU drivers, Nvidia CUDA toolkit, and cuDNN**

+1. To ensure that all of your software packages are up to date, perform a quick software update on your instance\.

+   sudo apt\-get update && sudo apt\-get upgrade \-y

 1. Install the utilities that are needed to install the Nvidia GPU drivers and the Nvidia CUDA toolkit\.

    ```